Resume

 Parexel International (Remote)

-• Streamlined latency of data delivery by 10x for a major pharmaceutical client by developing novel data ingestion pipelines in R, Python, and Bash to drive biomarker discovery
+• Improved latency of data delivery by 10x for a major pharmaceutical client by developing novel data ingestion pipelines in R, Python, and Bash to drive biomarker discovery

 • Collaborated across bioinformatics and data engineering teams to deliver 1000s of genomic datasets (GWAS & eQTL) scaling to terabytes in size, integrating data and metadata from UK Biobank, 1000 Genomes Project, FinnGen, Open Targets, GWAS Catalog, and more